Dr. Nicholas Watier

 Areas of Research Interest

-My research is largely situated in the problem space of face identification.
+My early research was largely situated in the problem space of face identification.
 I have used experimental (i.e. psychophysical and metamemory paradigms) and computational (i.e. artificial neural networks and ideal observers) approaches to study how faces and associated autobiographical information are encoded, monitored, and retrieved.
 My research in this area has led to several peer-reviewed publications, government grants, and an award from the Canadian Psychological Association.

 Lemieux, C.L., Collin, C.A., & Watier, N. (2019).
 Gender differences in metacognitive judgments and performance on a goal-directed wayfinding task.
 Journal of Cognitive Psychology, 31(4), 453-456.